How to Build Credit in Canada: A Guide for Newcomers

 👨👩👧 Get a co-signer with Canadian credit history (if possible).

-Building credit takes time, expect 6+ months to show up on your report.
+Building credit takes time; expect 6+ months for it to appear on your report.
 Until then, focus on responsible financial behavior.

 Smart Habits to Keep Your Credit in Good Standing